saylesss88/nix-book/src/nix/sops-nix.md

 }
 ```

+> ❗ NOTE: You may see in the sops quickstart guide that if you're using
+> impermanence, the key used for secret decryption (`sops.age.keyFile` or
+> `age.sshKeyPaths`, you can't use both) must be in a persistent directory,
+> loaded early enough during the boot process.
+If you are using the btrfs
+> subvolume layout you don't need to worry about this because your home will be
+> on its own partition when only the root partition is wiped on reboot.
+Adding
+> `neededForUsers = true;` tells sops-nix to decrypt and make that secret
+> available earlier in the boot process--specifically, before user and group
+> accounts are created.

 And finally use the password-hash for your `hashedPasswordFile` for your user,
 my user is `jr` so I added this: